tc39/notes/es9/2018-03/mar-20.md

 - [slides](https://docs.google.com/presentation/d/1C4mkRNI3WjcrASFD_MtGRQMLErN5tCW7rLlxyTmLHxc/edit?usp=sharing )
 - [draft webpage](http://hag.codes/tc39-web-draft/ )
 - [research document](https://docs.google.com/document/d/1yHa2V0owollcA-JHgXbTfELKW7c9fL1QitXgrfyNLWE/edit?usp=sharing )

-(RW: you could start by taking notes according to the consistently used template, of which there are 219 examples)

 YSV: We'll be showing the early results of a working group, currently Sam and I are taking two sides of the problem.
 And the problem we're trying to improve is the documentation and what's facing to the user.
 I started a reserach document and started to talk to a lot of people.
 So far there's been 700 responders (growing by 80-90 people each day).
 Where do people get their informations about TC39 = Twitter.